anuaimi/kijiji-search/README.md

 ## Overview

-This will run a search against Kijiji's websetup every hour and notify you by email if there are any new listings.
+This will run a search against Kijiji's websetup regularly and notify you by email if there are any new listings.
+It does this by using pyppeteer (which uses a real browser) and doing the search the same way that a user would.

+You need to generate the query yourself in a real browser and copy the results to `queries.json`.
+The file can have multiple queries in it and all of them will be run each cycle.

 ## TODO

-- don't log to file
+- validate that hand built approach works with dockerfile
-- config mailjet keys when run in docker
+- make it work locally as well as in docker (which chrome)
+  - would this problem go away if not alpine?
 - deploy to cloud and see if still works
 - docker should store db in underlying filesystem so if stop/start, don't lose
 - do we want to backup db?